 While steel-cut and rolled oats can sometimes require up to 30 minutes to cook, there are some tricks to speeding that along:

+your oats overnight.
 Just boil water (at a ratio of 4 cups water to 1 cup

 oatmeal), add oats, stir, remove from the heat, and cover until morning.
 Reheat

-slow cooker.
+a slow cooker.
 Assemble

-steaming bowl of hot cereal.
+up to a steaming bowl of hot cereal.
 Try our Overnight Oatmeal (Phase 2).

 a pressure cooker.
 With this appliance, oatmeal can be ready in just 5 minutes.

-microwave oven.
-You can
+a microwave oven.
+You

-minutes in a high-sided container with fat-free or 1% milk.
-Keep a close eye on
+High for 1 minute in a high-sided container with fat-free or 1% milk.

 - Prepare your oatmeal a few days ahead of time.
 It will stay fresh in a covered container in the refrigerator for up to five days.
 When it's time for breakfast, simply reheat a portion of the precooked oatmeal with one of the milk choices mentioned above.